abhishekpawl/stick-notes/README.md

 Hosted at: https://paul-sticknotes.netlify.app/

 An amateur project to start off with React.js.
 A stick-notes app using cards.
-The cards can be navigated through.
+The cards can be navigated through and a few other features, also to be worked on in the future.

 ## Available Scripts